kweav/prepwork_revamp/docs/05-pseudocode.md

 ## Learning Objectives

-After going through this module, students should be able to:
+After going through this chapter, students should be able to:

 * Explain the purpose of pseudocode
 * Dissect a problem into basic building blocks